ANCPLabOldenburg/ancpbids_documentation/book/write.md

 ```

-You can also use the function `create_folder` to create subject folder specifying the `schema`.
+You can also use the function `create_folder` to create the subject folders specifying the `schema`.

 ```bash